ztrhgf/Powershell_CICD_repository/README.md

 # CI/CD solution for (not just) PowerShell content management in your Active Directory environment
 Repository contains necessary files and instructions to create your own company fully automated CI/CD-like repository for managing whole lifecycle of (primarly) Powershell content.
+So the only thing you will have to worry about is code writing :)

-- To see some of the features, this solution offers watch this [short introduction video](https://youtu.be/-xSJXbmOgyk).
+- To see some of the features this solution offers, watch this [short introduction video](https://youtu.be/-xSJXbmOgyk).
 For more examples and explanation of how this works watch [quite long but detailed video](https://youtu.be/R3wjRT0zuOk) (examples starts at 10:12).

 - To set this up in your environment please follow these [instructions](https://github.com/ztrhgf/Powershell_CICD_repository/blob/master/1.%20HOW%20TO%20-%20INITIAL%20CONFIGURATION.md).